 Justice Connect provides legal advice, information and training for NFPs.
-The site hosts a Not-for Profit Information Hub which contains an extensive list of relevant legal topics and resources for NFP organisations.
+The site hosts a Notfor Profit Information Hub which contains an extensive list of relevant legal topics and resources for NFP organisations.

-State Government of Victoria: Not-For-Profit Compliance Support Centre https://www.nfpcompliance.vic.gov.au/managing-your-organisation/governance
+State Government of Victoria: Governance for Community Organisations https://providers.dhhs.vic.gov.au/governance-community-organisations

-The Not-For-Profit Compliance Support Centre is an online information resource for Victorian NFP community organisations.
-Its purpose is to help reduce the regulatory compliance burden and increase productivity within the sector.
-The website is published by the Victorian Government's Office for the Community Sector within the Department of Human Services (DHS).
-It contains a "Checklist for Good Governance" (based on the Australian Institute of Company Directors, Good Governance Principles and Guidance for Not-for-Profit Organisations guide) and a "Governance Capability Framework" which describes the broad capabilities required by people on Boards or Committees of Management in community sector organisations.
+The State Government of Victoria has an online information centre for Victorian NFP community organisations.
+The content is published by the Victorian Government's Department of Health and Human Services (DHHS).
+It contains a "Governance Capability Framework" which describes the broad capabilities required by people on Boards or Committees of Management in community sector organisations.